alexchacon2341/collaboration-competition-ddpg/Report.md

 (s|θ
 µ
 0
-) respectively, that are used for calculating the target values.
-The weights of these target networks are then updated by having them slowly track the learned networks: θ 0 ← τθ + (1 − τ )θ
+) respectively, were created and used for calculating the target values.
+The weights of these target networks were then updated by having them slowly track the learned networks: θ 0 ← τθ + (1 − τ )θ
 0 with τ  1.
 This means that the target values are constrained to change slowly, greatly improving the stability of learning.
 This simple change moves the relatively unstable problem of learning the action-value function closer to the case of supervised learning, a problem for which robust solutions exist.
-We found that having both a target µ 0 and Q0 was required to have stable targets yi in order to consistently train the critic without divergence.
-This may slow learning, since the target network delays the propagation of value estimations.
-However, in practice we found this was greatly outweighed by the stability of learning.
+The resulting learning was slow, since the target network delayed the propagation of value estimations, in practice its downside were greatly outweighed by the stability of learning.

-When learning from low dimensional feature vector observations, the different components of the observation may have different physical units (for example, positions versus velocities) and the ranges may vary across environments.
-This can make it difficult for the network to learn effectively and may make it difficult to find hyper-parameters which generalise across environments with different scales of state values.

-One approach to this problem is to manually scale the features so they are in similar ranges across environments and units.
-We address this issue by adapting a recent technique from deep learning called batch normalization (Ioffe & Szegedy, 2015).
-This technique normalizes each dimension across the samples in a minibatch to have unit mean and variance.
-In addition, it maintains a running average of the mean and variance to use for normalization during testing (in our case, during exploration or evaluation).
-In deep networks, it is used to minimize covariance shift during training, by ensuring that each layer receives whitened input.
-In the low-dimensional case, we used batch normalization on the state input and all layers of the µ network and all layers of the Q network prior to the action input (details of the networks are given in the supplementary material).
-With batch normalization, we were able to learn effectively across many different tasks with differing types of units, without needing to manually ensure the units were within a set range.

-A major challenge of learning in continuous action spaces is exploration.
-An advantage of offpolicies algorithms such as DDPG is that we can treat the problem of exploration independently from the learning algorithm.
-We constructed an exploration policy µ 0 by adding noise sampled from a noise process N to our actor policy

-![Exploration Policy][image4]

-N can be chosen to chosen to suit the environment.
-As detailed in the supplementary materials we used an Ornstein-Uhlenbeck process (Uhlenbeck & Ornstein, 1930) to generate temporally correlated exploration for exploration efficiency in physical control problems with inertia (similar use of autocorrelated noise was introduced in (Wawrzynski, 2015)).

 ### Hyperparameters